 Media in all its forms is focused on describing events and making predictions.
 Misinformation and alerts are common.
 It is good to note reliable measures scientists and researchers offer because they help me gain perspective.
 However, I find it healing to make a call to family or friends instead of trying to separate well-founded knowledge from that being presented as persuasive, alarmist or conspiratorial.
 It is more settling to acknowledge nothing is certain rather than spend the night with new information on my mind.
 It is more energising to wait for tomorrow, knowing time will change my perspectives if I allow that to happen.

-While the crisis is with me it is easy to become fearful.
+While a crisis is with me it is easy to become fearful.
 I can’t be sure, but fear may well be the emotional response I have to uncertainty.
 Once in the grip of fear I need an attitudinal change to overcome it.
 I’m fortunate not to be afraid of being unemployed, left alone, or unable to feed my family.
-My situation is not as worrying as it is for some, but I have a strong feeling of dis-ease.
+My situation is not as worrying as it is for some, but I sometimes have a strong feeling of dis-ease.
 I have a partner who shares my discomfort, but there are times when I am alone with my thoughts.
 For those who are anxious about losing support and security it is to be hoped there will be enough mentors and outstretched hands to keep people motivated.
 For those without another person nearby there are probably times when it seems ‘nothing can be done’.

-Being confined in isolation can engender a feeling of helplessness.
+If I feel isolated I sometimes have a feeling of helplessness.
 It is often difficult to name the helpless feeling and then find renewed energy.
 Turning to distractions or work tasks helps some people.
 Others serve in organisations or movements advocating for people whose voices are often silent.
 Reading books is rewarding for people who enjoy literature.
 There are those who find it helpful to delay thoughts and feelings until they re-emerge.
 Finding ways to hear another voice, watch people on line, listen, play, enjoy music, theatre and screen time, makes a difference to those who can concentrate on sound, images and physical activity.

 I find it helpful to think beyond my 'self' as often as I can.
 Consequently I've decided it’s best not to go back into the past to discover when I was first afraid, threatened, or faced with an uncertain future.
 I can recall some of those experiences but now is not the time to dwell on them, analyse them or re-live them.
 I know my mind, emotions and physical responses are linked to the past but, like Kāpiti Island, it is time to stand firm, allow elements to affect me and expect to survive well.